frkn-aydn/Minesweeper/readme.md

 # Minesweeper

 This is a Minesweeper API that includes an example front-end.
 It is inspired by the Stake Mine game.
+I wrote this repository around one hour.
+So, please don't judge me :)

 ## Requirements